Bus Festival

 Bus #3100 (1956)

-Manufactured by General Motor Corporation, Bus 3100 was the first air-conditioned bus in the United States.
-Originally built as an experiment, this model TDH-5106 was purchased by the Fifth Avenue Coach Company about a year after its manufacture.
-It served Fifth Avenue and M4 & M5 routes in Manhattan between 1958 and 1968.
-Bus 3100 includes features first introduced in the 1950s, such as a push‑type rear exit door, wrap-around seating in the rear portion, soft seating, and fluorescent lighting.
+Manufactured by General Motors, Bus 3100 was the first air-conditioned bus in the United States.
+Originally built as an experimental model (TDH-5106), it was purchased by the Fifth Avenue Coach Company about a year after production.
+Between 1958 and 1968, it served Fifth Avenue on the M4 and M5 routes in Manhattan.

 Bus #9098 in a parking lot with green trees